thegeniverse/geniverse/README.md

 / /_/ /  __/ / / / /| |/ /  __/ /  (__  )  __/
 \____/\___/_/ /_/_/ |___/\___/_/  /____/\___/

-Generate art from images and text using 3 lines of code.
+Generate art from text and images with 3 lines.
 ```

 <img src="./assets/a-snake-eating-itself.png" width="100%"/>

-_A snake eating itself by [Victor](https://twitter.com/viccpoes "Link to the
+_Text prompt: "A snake eating itself" --- by [Victor](https://twitter.com/viccpoes "Link to the
 tweet containing a snake eating itself")_

 ## Install